NEFT Vs. IMPS: Understand The Key Differences

 Immediate Payment Services, also known as IMPS, is another method of electronic funds transfers from a payee to a receiver account - a nationwide funds transfer system maintained by the National Payments Corporation of India.
 The service is also available for funds transfer 24*7, like NEFT.
 However, we must know that these details are subject to changes in guidelines made by the Reserve bank of India.

 Though both are electronic funds transfer systems and work 24*7, there are some differences that one must keep in mind before initiating the transactions.
 Both of these methods are safe and involve negligible risk of fraud, both falling under the purview of the Reserve Bank of India.
-There are some fundamental differences between IMPS and NEFT that are as follows-
+When comparing NEFT vs IMPS, there are some fundamental differences that are as follows:

 Transaction charges